webdesigns23/react-router-v6-putting-it-all-together-lab/README.md

 You'll need to fill out these various files to get your app up and running.

 To start up the lab, first run `npm install`, as per usual.
+Then install react router: `npm install react-router-dom@6`.
 Then run `npm run server` to start your `json-server` and `npm run dev` to open the application in the browser.

 ### App.jsx